beatrizsmerino/vue-gh-pages/README-v3.md

 ## ⚙️ How it works

-Begin by following the steps 0️⃣, 1️⃣, 2️⃣, 3️⃣, 4️⃣ and 5️⃣ outlined in the [README-v2.md](./README-v2.md) file.
+Begin by following the steps outlined in the [README-v2.md](./README-v2.md) file.
 This includes the installation of the required packages, the creation of the files and their configuration.
 Then return to this version to follow the instructions below.

-You should know that the following steps 1️⃣ and 2️⃣ are an extra to enhance your configuration, they are not required for the deployment.
+You should know that the following steps 1️⃣ and 2️⃣ are a recommendation to enhance your configuration, they are not required for the deployment, so you can go to step 3️⃣ directely.

 ### 1️⃣ Github Actions.
 Dependabot configuration